CreitinGameplays/ai-discord-bot-and-moderator/README.md

 ```sh
 python index.py
 ```
+# why would I use this huh

+it can be useful like if your server has few moderators or if they cannot be very active. yeah

+# why did i do this thing?

+idk I was bored and I had this idea lol
 I did this whole code using [Google Gemini](https://gemini.google.com/) (Gemini was the coder lmao) and I modified tiny things in the code.